ademabdi/ademabdi/READMEintro.md

   Hi My name is Abdi Adem.
-I am interested in pursuing a career in the field of data science.
-With a degree in Industrial Engineering and an interest in analytics, it is only natural that I have a desire to get into data science, as there is quite an overlap between engineering and data science with the use of analysis and problem solving.
-I am currently learning Python and other related skills needed to become a data analyst.

-You can reach me by email at abdi-adem@hotmail.com
+I am an Industrial Engineering graduate, and some of my interests are in cloud computing, cybersecurity, programming, web design, blockchain technology, and data science.
+My projects currently are more on the data science side, but I am currently interested in pursuing projects related to my other interests (i.e. portfolio website, cloud deployment, keylogger).